MakisChartalos/elementary-class-manager/README.md

 - `GET /students/{id}`: Retrieve a student by ID.
 - `GET /students?lastname={lastname}`: Retrieve students by their last name.

-## Work in Progress

-The following components and functionalities are still being developed:

-- `StudentRestController` for student-related operations.
-- `ClassGroupRestController` for managing class groups and assigning students and teachers.
-- Endpoints for assigning students to class groups and teachers to class groups.
-- Features for incrementing student grades and archiving graduated students.

 ## Future Enhancements

-- Implement missing controllers and functionalities.
 - Add comprehensive testing (unit tests and integration tests).
 - Improve exception handling and validation.
 - Enhance security (authentication and authorization).